Generic name: PROTEIN C 500[iU] in 5mL;

 Dosage form: injection

-Treatment with CEPROTIN should be initiated under the supervision of a physician experienced in replacement therapy with coagulation factors/inhibitors where monitoring of protein C activity is feasible.
+- Initiate treatment with CEPROTIN under the supervision of a physician experienced in replacement therapy with coagulation factors/inhibitors where monitoring of protein C activity is feasible.

-The dose, administration frequency and duration of treatment with CEPROTIN depends on the severity of the protein C deficiency, the patient’s age, the clinical condition of the patient and the patient’s plasma level of protein C. Therefore, the dose regimen should be adjusted according to the pharmacokinetic profile for each individual patient.
-See DOSAGE AND ADMINISTRATION: Protein C Activity Monitoring (2.2).
+- The dose, administration frequency, and duration of treatment with CEPROTIN depends on the severity of the protein C deficiency, the patient's age, the clinical condition of the patient, and the patient's plasma level of protein C.

 Table 1 provides the CEPROTIN dosing schedule for acute episodes, short-term prophylaxis and long-term prophylaxis.